 Have you ever come across a company where how they promote themselves to customers is at odds with how they work internally?
 It happens a lot.
 And it’s getting harder to hide this disconnect from both customers and potential employees.

-I passionately believe that if organisations become better connected, it can only lead to improvements in performance, however you choose to measure it.
-And I believe the way to do this is to focus on aligning brand and culture.
+We believe that if organisations become better connected, it can only lead to improvements in performance, however we choose to measure it.
+And we believe the way to do this is to focus on aligning brands and cultures.
 Get those two working seamlessly as one, and success on many levels will follow.

 So, how do we go about it?
-It’s not easy, and it can take a while (depending on how far apart they are when you start), but it’s not that complicated either.
-Hopefully the following ten simple steps will help shape your approach.
-If you’d like more detail or help with any or all of them, then please get in touch.
+It’s not easy, and it can take a while (depending on how far apart they are when you start), but there are some clear steps to follow.

 Bring your C-suite together